• A silhouette dissolving into light, symbolizing the fragile boundary between digital memory and the human self.

 • Mountain reflection in the sea - signifying faith and technology are opposite yet similar and may be reflection of each other to a great extent.

-We like to believe we are rational now.
+Faith & the Machine Series – Part 2 We like to believe we are rational now.
 We believe we are more evolved, more informed and because of this, less dependent on faith than the generations before us.
 But faith hasn’t disappeared from our lives, it has only changed shape.
-We no longer kneel in temples as often.
-Instead, we open screens.
-We place…
+We no longer kneel in temples

 Dive Deeper